Maldives: Protectorate period

 In the British period, the Sultan's powers were taken over by the Chief Minister, much to the chagrin of the British Governor-General who continued to deal with the ineffectual Sultan.
 Consequently, Britain encouraged the development of a constitutional monarchy, and the first Constitution was proclaimed in 1932.
 However, the new arrangements favoured neither the Sultan nor the Chief Minister, but rather a young crop of British-educated reformists.
 As a result, angry mobs were instigated against the Constitution which was publicly torn up.

-Maldives remained a British crown protectorate until 1953 when the sultanate was suspended and the First Republic was declared under the short-lived presidency of Mohamed Amin Didi.
+The Maldives remained a British crown protectorate until 1953 when the sultanate was suspended and the First Republic was declared under the short-lived presidency of Mohamed Amin Didi.
 While serving as prime minister during the 1940s, Didi nationalised the fish export industry.
 As president, he is remembered as a reformer of the education system and an advocate of women's rights.
 Conservatives in Malé ousted his government, and during a riot over food shortages, Didi was beaten by a mob and died on a nearby island.